ohanhi/keyboard-extra/README.md

 ------

-Include the model in your component
+Include the Keyboard.Extra model in your program's model

 ```elm
 type alias Model =